 Step 1: In Google Slides, on the menu bar, click on Insert > Video

-Step 3: After insert a timer video into your slide, you can drag and drop the video wherever you want.
+Step 3: After inserting a timer video into your slide, you can drag and drop the video wherever you want.
 You can resize the video so it will fit into your slide.

-For me a rainbow 4 minutes timer as below is more than enough.
-When you want to start the timer during your presentation, simply click on the video to start it & trigger the countdown timer.
+For me, a rainbow 4 minutes timer as below is more than enough.
+When you want to start the timer during your presentation, simply click on the video to start it and trigger the countdown timer.

-How to bring image to front in Google Slides?
+How to bring an image to the front in Google Slides?

-The Powerpoint users may not be familiar with Google Slides because of its new & minimal UI.
-Today, we will show you how to bring image, photo to front of the text in the Google Slides.
+The Powerpoint users may not be familiar with Google Slides because of its new and minimal UI.
+Today, we will show you how to bring an image or photo to the front of the text in the Google Slides.
 This is so simple that you will remember immediately right after doing this.

-Steps: Right click on the image that you want to bring to front.
+Steps: Right-click on the image that you want to bring to the front.
 Look for Order > Bring to front.

 What is Google Slides?

 Google Slides is a free cloud-based solution for presentation.
-It allows you to create, edit and save your files online from anywhere, at anytime.
+It allows you to create, edit and save your files online from anywhere, any time.
 You don’t have to bring your laptop to open your presentation anymore.
 With Google Slides, you simply open the browser, access your documents, edit and auto-save the files online.
-Your documents will be stored on a cloud which is secured by your Google account.
+Your documents will be stored on a cloud that is secured by your Google account.

-Google Slides basically has similar functionalities with Microsoft Powerpoint which helps you create & perform your presentation professionally & smoothly.
-You will feel like home in the first time using Google Slides if you have used the Powerpoint.
+Google Slides basically has similar functionalities with Microsoft Powerpoint which helps you create and perform your presentation professionally and smoothly.
+You will feel like home for the first time using Google Slides if you have used the Powerpoint.

 Features of Google Slides: